 1 day, 3 savagely tough hill climb stages

-Stow Triple - Hill Climb stage race takes place in the small town of Stow, in the rolling hills of the Scottish Borders.
+last year we saw the inuagural Stow Triple - Hill Climb stage race take place in the small town of Stow, in the rolling hills of the Scottish Borders.

 The event is in the format of a stage race, cumulating in 3 separate hill climbs over the course of the day.
 Riders individual times on each of the stages are added together in a GC stage race format.